ApeWorX/silverback/README.md

 ape_alchemy.exceptions.MissingProjectKeyError: Must set one of $WEB3_ALCHEMY_PROJECT_ID, $WEB3_ALCHEMY_API_KEY, $WEB3_ETHEREUM_MAINNET_ALCHEMY_PROJECT_ID, $WEB3_ETHEREUM_MAINNET_ALCHEMY_API_KEY.
 ```

-Go to [Alchemy](https://alchemy.com), create an account, then create an application in their dashboard, and copy the API Key.
+Go to [Alchemy](https://alchemy.com), create an account, then create an bot in their dashboard, and copy the API Key.

 Another requirement for the command from `Docker Usage` to run the given example is that it uses [ape-tokens](https://github.com/ApeWorX/ape-tokens) plugin to look up token interfaces by symbol.
 In order for this to work, you should have installed and configured that plugin using a token list that includes both YFI and USDC on Ethereum mainnet.